Where we're going next — My family's leap of faith into the futureCheryl Gottlieb Boxer

 Meanwhile, no longer in the shadow of his older brother, my middle son came into his own and seemed to mature overnight.
 He had more of an opinion about things and was eager to share those opinions.
 He began performing better in school and growing socially.
 He seemed to enjoy snaring some of the spotlight — in a positive manner — which my oldest had monopolized.

 In many ways the separation has been a positive thing for my sons’ relationship with each other.
 I see them working harder to stay in touch and forging common interests beyond brotherhood.
-They try to attend big occasions, like graduations and even some small ones, like sporting events and concerts to cheer each other on.
-They seem to enjoy each other’s company more when they are together and no longer take each other for granted.
-My older sons relish being able to give the youngest advice and they sometimes pinch hit for my husband and me when we are weary or need backup.
-In fact, the oldest even wrote a blog post giving his youngest brother life advice.
+They try to attend big occasions, like graduations, and even some small ones, like sporting events and concerts to cheer each other on.
+They seem to enjoy each other’s company more when they're together and no longer take each other for granted.
+My older sons relish being able to give the youngest advice and sometimes pinch hit for my husband and me when we're weary or need backup.
+The oldest even wrote a blog post giving his youngest brother life advice.

 I'm happy to report that a child’s departure for college does not signal an end to their closeness with siblings; the bonds formed through all those years of shared experiences will endure and may even grow stronger.
 Despite not always living in the same house, my sons have grown closer in recent years and I hope that trend will continue.
 I have confidence that wherever life takes them they will make each other a priority.
 After all, in the future who else will be able to reminisce with them and compare notes about their nutty mom and our family?